Bayesian Optimization for Iterative Learning: Algorithm Illustration and Further Experiments

 \subsection{Additional Experiments for Tuning DRL and CNN}

 We present the additional experiments for tuning a DRL model using InvertedPendulum environment and a CNN model using a subset of CIFAR10 in Fig. \ref{fig:CIFAR10}.
-Again, we show that the proposed model clearly gain advantages again the baselines in tuning hyperparameters for model with iterative learning available.
+Again, we show that the proposed model clearly gain advantages against the baselines in tuning hyperparameters for model with iterative learning information available.